2018 Fall High School Travel Teams

 ** Please use Bend Hoops Premier club code WYY5C3 when registering your son or daughter with the AAU.

 New for Bend Hoops, the Winter Travel Team Season (January and February) will offer team options for boys in the 5th, 6th, 7th, & 8th grades.
-Each team will be made up of only 8 individuals who want something more than Park and Rec, do not make a COBO team, or choose not to play on a COBO team during the basketball season.
+Each team will be made up of individuals who want something more than Park and Rec, do not make a COBO team, or choose not to play on a COBO team during the basketball season.
 Teams will practice 2x/week for 90 minutes and participate in three local Bend Hoops tournaments as well as one OAB event.

 For more information about the winter program for your son, please email email@example.com.